-Cast Iron Restaurant
+Brunch or Dinner Dine at Cast Iron Restaurant

 The Cast Iron Restaurant at Omni Fort Worth Hotel is set for a grand Thanksgiving brunch and dinner.
-Brunch is served until 3 p.m. and includes items such as breads, rolls, wine-poached pears, crab claws, turkey, ham, blueberry sausage patties, a cupcake display, and kids' buffet.
+Brunch is served until 3 p.m. and includes items such as bread, rolls, wine-poached pears, crab claws, turkey, ham, blueberry sausage patties, a cupcake display, and kids' buffet.

 The evening Thanksgiving menu is equally delicious but has fewer items from which to choose.
 Selections include chestnut apple soup, persimmon salad, turkey ballotine, crusted salmon, braised short rib, spiced pumpkin pie, and cinnamon apple cobbler.

-If you'd like to eat at home but not have to cook, Cast Iron will prepare a takeout Thanksgiving dinner for you.
-Place your order by November 19.
+Reservations are required for brunch.
+Children 5 and younger eat free for either brunch and dinner.
+If you'd like to eat at home but not have to cook, Cast Iron will prepare a takeout Thanksgiving dinner for you, but you must place your order by November 19.

 Fearing's restaurant in Dallas will be open on Thanksgiving.
 Dean Fearing, the restaurant's creator and a partner in the establishment, is the author of "The Texas Food Bible," and Fearing's has received many accolades, including being named Restaurant of the Year and Table of the Year by Esquire magazine.
-It also earned the No. 1 spot in Hotel Dining in the United States by the Zagat Survey.
+It also earned the Number One spot in Hotel Dining in the United States by the Zagat Survey.
 With its excellent reputation, you can't go wrong spending the holiday at Fearing's.

 This resort, located in the Dallas suburb of Grapevine, actually has three restaurants open on Thanksgiving: Riverwalk Cantina, Zeppole Coastal Italian, and Old Hickory Steakhouse.
 All three will serve turkey as well as other offerings based on the kinds of foods the restaurants specialize in.
 So if you want pasta, pancakes, or pastries with your turkey, you'll be able to satisfy your palate at one of these restaurants.

-Mignon restaurant in Plano will serve up its annual Thanksgiving buffet, including all of the traditional Turkey Day fixings with a bit of a fancy touch.
+Mignon restaurant in Plano will serve up its annual Thanksgiving buffet, including all of the traditional Turkey Day fixings with a bit of a fancier touch.
 Menu favorites include butternut squash soup, turkey with sage butter and gravy, sugar-glazed ham, green beans with toasted almonds, cheddar whipped potatoes with chives, creamed corn with bacon and caramelized onions, sweet potatoes, and either (or perhaps both!) pecan or pumpkin pie.

 At The Grape, you can get your Thanksgiving feast to go.
 This Dallas restaurant open on Thanksgiving prepares dinners for you that serve up to 15 people and include carved turkey, quarts of gravy, pans of dinner rolls, cranberry-orange relish, stuffing, green beans, and pecan and pumpkin pies.
 If you would like this take-home feast, you must order by the Saturday before Thanksgiving.
 Bringing home this delicious dinner will make you a Thanksgiving hero.